turbot/steampipe-plugin-kubernetes/docs/tables/{custom_resource_name.group_name}.md

                           - DER
                           - CombinedPEM
                 commonName:
-                  description: 'CommonName is a common name to be used on the Certificate.
+                  description: "CommonName is a common name to be used on the Certificate.
 The CommonName should have a length of 64 characters or fewer to avoid generating invalid CSRs.
 This value is ignored by TLS clients when any subject alt name is set.
-This is x509 behaviour: https://tools.ietf.org/html/rfc6125#section-6.4.4'
+This is x509 behaviour: https://tools.ietf.org/html/rfc6125#section-6.4.4"
                   type: string
                 dnsNames:
                   description: DNSNames is a list of DNS subjectAltNames to be set on the Certificate.